 Mark Lawrenson states his prediction for Liverpool FC v Man City

-Mark Lawrenson is backing Liverpool FC and Manchester City to play out a draw in their top of the table clash at Anfield on Sunday evening.
+BBC Sport pundit Lawrenson is backing Liverpool FC to secure a point against Manchester City in a 1-1 draw at Anfield on Sunday evening.